 Bill No. 93 - The Traffic Safety (Miscellaneous) Amendment Act, 2022

-Moved by the Hon.
+The Assembly resumed the adjourned debate on the proposed motion of the Hon.
 Mr. Morgan: That Bill No. 93 - The Traffic Safety (Miscellaneous) Amendment Act, 2022 be now read a second time.